PHT-Medic/documentation/docs/cord_demo/cord_fhir.md

 ## FHIR queries with conditions

-If you want to query specific gender, ages extend your query:
+If you want to query specific gender or ages extend your query:
 ```json
 {
   "query": {